gngdb/pytorch-cifar-sgdr/research_log.md

 Trained with SGDR, where at each reset of the LR to the maximum we fix any weights below 0.02 to zero.
 This creates a quickly decreasing set of weights.
-Log is shown in `sgdr.deep_compression.train.log`.
  Although, we lost a relatively large amount of the accuracy;  Was 94.25% before sparsification and is 90.39% afterwards.
 May be able to improve that by lowering the threshold for weight removal, or setting it based on the proportion of weights to remove at each